Learn how to create a UI for a simple mapping application using Calcite Components and ArcGIS Maps SDK for JavaScript Map components.

 Add a loader component

 Now everything is interactive in your application!
-You can open and close the widgets using Calcite Components.
+You can open and close the map components using Calcite Components.
 However, the application takes a second to load, which should be communicated to the user.

 - In the